na-na-hi/renget/archive/tmd2many_abilities.md

 Ice Body | The User heals 2 HP each turn while in Snow.
 **Ice Face** | The User's Defense is increased by 6 until taking damage.
 Ice Scales | The damage done to the User by Special Moves is decreased by 3.
-Illuminate | The User's natural light is able to illuminate their surroundings. +2 Perception.
+**Illuminate** | The User's natural light is able to illuminate their surroundings. +2 to Perception rolls in darkness.
 **Illusion** | The User may disguise themselves as another Pokémon they've seen recently.
 Immunity | The User is immune to being Poisoned.
 Impostor | The User takes the shape of the Opponent at the start of the battle, copying all Stats and Moves besides Level and HP.